Freika/rails_server/readme.md

 # Purpose

-Automated script to setup new server and deploy Rails application along with databse dump.
+Automated script to setup new server and deploy Rails application along with database dump.

 ## Preparation